 We don't have control over events.
 We do, however, have free will and choice in response to events.

 Each person’s choices ripple into the fabric of family and friends, offering the rest of us a model of courage.
 And it gets personal.
-A dear friend of mine lost her grandson Taliesen in the Portland murders in 2017.
-He chose to stand up, along with two others, for young women being harassed and frightened with racist, anti-muslim attacks.
+A dear friend of mine lost her grandson Taliesen in the Portland when he chose to stand up, along with two others, for young women being harassed and frightened with racist, anti-Muslim attacks.
+He was murdered.
 His grieving family chose to emphasize the importance of love in their response:

 This felt very brave of them, showing the courage of conviction in the face of loss.